 Reproduction

-Interestingly, most of the sea trout population is female, and they tend to be larger than their male counterparts.
+Spawning occurs inshore from March through November.
+They move into deeper, still waters during colder months.
+The female population is found in abundance, and larger than its male counterparts.
 This is due to the number of eggs they lay during spawning.
 A female sea trout will produce around 800 eggs per kilogram of body weight, with larger and older fish releasing the most.

 The life cycle of the sea trout is very seasonal.
 They engage in spawning in the winter, which occurs in the rivers, then migrate to the sea when their body clock tells them to.